The Moon Dictionary

 Epact

-Used in the calculation of the date of Easter.
+Used in the calculation of the date of Easter and other moveable feasts in the Christian calendar.

 Far Side

 First photographed by the Soviet Luna 3 probe in 1959.
-It is more heavily cratered than the near side and has fewer maria (seas).
+It is more heavily cratered than the near side and has far fewer maria (dark volcanic plains).
+It is not permanently dark — see “Dark Side (misnomer).”

 First Quarter

 It rises around noon and sets around midnight.
-It is called “First Quarter” because the moon has traveled 1/4 of its orbit.
+It is called “First Quarter” because the Moon has completed one quarter of its orbit since New Moon.

 Flower Moon